 This is part 2.5 in our week-long Super Bowl deep dive on the betting aspects of the game.
 In PA and can’t bet online yet?
-That’s cool, find out when you can here, or just read the piece for an insightful, numbers-based preview of the game.
+That’s cool, find out when you can bet online in PA, or just read the piece for an insightful, numbers-based preview of the game.
 Yesterday, we covered prop bets.
 Today, the Super Bowl over-under.

 Line Movement and Betting Action on the Total